LucaColonnello/angularjs-contacts-app-example/README.md

 # angularjs-contacts-app-example
-Example of a COntacts App with AngularJS using Flux Pattern
+Example of a Contacts App with AngularJS using Flux Pattern

 ## Demo
 http://angularjs-contacts-app-example.herokuapp.com/